 Adrian has at present written 36 books including three with Bridget and two with Jeff Lucas.
 He is perhaps proudest of his book of collected poems, 'Silences and Nonsenses' but he has a special affection for 'Looking Good Being Bad' which he says still makes him laugh!
 His favourite book is usually the one he is writing at the time.

 Adrian and Bridget are still members of the Scargill Community and still intensely involved, especially in contributing to the programme, but Adrian now has space again in which to write.

-2013 also saw Adrian joining Jeff Lucas for more Seriously Funny tours and Bridget and Adrian touring 'Riding the Storm' with Dave Bilborough, in association with the Sailors Society, as well as many other individual gigs around the UK including Spring Harvest and Greenbelt.
+2013 also saw Adrian joining Jeff for more Seriously Funny tours and Bridget and Adrian touring 'Riding the Storm' with Dave Bilborough, in association with the Sailors Society, as well as many other individual gigs around the UK including Spring Harvest and Greenbelt.

 2014 included the genuinely fun tour with Searchlight Theatre Company and World Vision, some great times with Rob Halligan and lots of continued involvement with Scargill House.
 It was also a year dogged with illness including a minor stroke in June but it was a period when Adrian and Bridget experienced wonderful support from family and friends and understanding from many organisers of events that they reluctantly had to cancel.